jersearls/attrition/README.md

 If correctly configured and enabled, Attrition provided functions return HTML attributes that can be utilized for testing, QA and beyond.

-If no cofiguration is present, Attrition provided functions simply return an empty string, thus obfuscating their contents in non-configured envrionments.
+If no configuration is present, Attrition provided functions simply return an empty string, thus obfuscating their contents in non-configured envrionments.

 The intentional default redaction of test data and attributes reduces the risk of scraping or accidentally exposing sensitive data.

 Currently Attrition only supports the `data-qa` and `data-test` HTML attributes.

 > develop |> attrition |> deploy